Periodontal Disease Treatment Bethesda MD

 How do you treat gum disease?

-Periodontists treat Gum disease by cleaning away any bacteria along your gum line.
+Periodontists treat gum disease by cleaning away any bacteria along your gum line.
 If allowed to remain on your dental structures, this bacteria will eat away at your healthy soft tissues and cause an infection.
 For severe cases of gum disease, we may need to provide a deep cleaning of the pockets of your gums to remove deep bacteria.

 Are bleeding gums a dental emergency?

-If you notice. a small amount of blood in the sink following brushing or flossing, this is not necessarily a dental emergency but rather a sign that you must be more attentive to your oral hygiene and schedule your next dental cleaning as soon as possible.
+If you notice a small amount of blood in the sink following brushing or flossing, this is not necessarily a dental emergency but rather a sign that you must be more attentive to your oral hygiene and schedule your next dental cleaning as soon as possible.
 If the bleeding continues or becomes excessive, dental professionals consider this a dental emergency, and we would recommend contacting our office directly for further instruction.

 What will happen if I do not treat my gum disease?

 If you do not treat gum disease, it can lead to tooth loss and other health problems.
 In the early stages of gum disease, called gingivitis, the gums may become red, swollen, and bleed easily.
 Gingivitis can lead to periodontitis – a more serious form of gum disease that can cause tooth loss.
 Doctors also link gum disease to other health problems like heart disease, diabetes, and respiratory diseases.
 It is important to seek treatment for gum disease as soon as possible.
+Please contact our dentist office in Bethesda, MD to seek periodontal disease treatment to reduce your risk of severe oral health issues.

 What should I avoid if I have gum disease?